-Participation in bi-monthly meetings is limited to members of the Council, but DPC meeting minutes are available for anyone to review.
+Participation in monthly meetings is limited to members of the Council, but DPC meeting minutes are available for anyone to review.
+Contact your building's DPC representative to obtain a copy of the bi-monthly minutes.
 DPC meets the second Wednesday of every other month, September through April.
 In the non-meeting months, email is used to maintain open lines of communication.

 Barb Bossu was as enthusiastic parent volunteer and the Union Elementary PTA president at the time of her death.
 The Volunteer Spirit Award was established in 1990 to commemorate her very special dedication to public education by honoring annually a volunteer at the district level and then one from every Lakota school.